Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-As this pattern shows, `exprl` is an initialization step that's performed only once, before the loop begins to execute, `expr2` controls loop termination (the loop continues executing as long as the value of `expr2` is nonzero), and `expr3` is an operation to be performed at the end of each loop iteration.
+As this pattern shows, `expr1` is an initialization step that's performed only once, before the loop begins to execute, `expr2` controls loop termination (the loop continues executing as long as the value of `expr2` is nonzero), and `expr3` is an operation to be performed at the end of each loop iteration.
 Applying this pattern to our previous `for` loop example, we arrive at the following:

 ```C
 i=10;